 Develop creative processes.
 Think out of the box.
 Let your creativity flow.

 7. Customize the delivery of your service.

-Customizing to your client's specialized needs, circumstances or situation gives you a lead from the pack.
-It makes you more memorable to others because you cared about THEM not just what you're getting FROM them.
+Customizing to your client's specialized needs, circumstances or situation gives you an edge from the pack.
+It makes you more memorable to others because you cared about them not just what you're getting from them.

 8. Endure through the rough and demanding times.

 Getting through the difficult challenges will sharpen your skills and talents.
 Remember the prize is at the end of the rainbow.

 Identify with what you do.
 Make it part of your daily life, part of who you are.
 Talk it up, show it, give it.

 All you can do is the very best you've done.
 Know you did your very best and that you have created a quality product or service.
 You are not responsible for how it is received, only for delivering it.